AndiOliverIon/borg/README.md

 - [x] Ensure clean restore: On borg docker switch, automatically terminate any existing connections to the target database to prevent restore failures.
 - [x] Run user custom scripts
 - [x] Choice to remove automatically older versions of BORG;
+- [x] Borg doctor (will check for mandatory and optional third-party tools required for operation)
 - [ ] Restore from bacpac
 - [ ] Add `install.ps1` to configure execution policy and profile on first run
 ---